mavel101/dsv2pulseq/README.md

 - Only single transmit channel RF pulses are currently supported.
 - The Pulseq sequence has the same orientation as the original sequence in the physical/scanner coordinate system, when running the Pulseq interpreter in "XYZ in TRA" mode.
 - The Pulseq interpreter version 1.5.0 should be used, as the versions before contain a bug in setting the RF raster time correctly.
-- RF and gradient waveforms might be slightly different due to limited numerical accuracy of the DSV files.
+- RF and gradient waveforms might be slightly different compared to the original sequence due to limited numerical accuracy of the DSV files.

 ## Reconstruction of Pulseq data